cds-snc/design-research-handbook/_pages/en/research-best-practices/research-frequency.md

 ### There's no simple guideline for how often research should happen.
 How often should you usability test in alpha and beta?
 How often should you conduct interviews in discovery?
 There is no simple answer to these questions.
 Instead, conduct research often enough that you score well on the following self-assement.

-### Use this self-assessment to evaluate whether you're conducting research at the right pace:
+### Use this self-assessment to evaluate your research pace:

 Check each statement you agree with.